IceMaD/ceyd-css/README.md

 # Principle

-> Ceyd is inspired by BEM.
+> CEYD is inspired by BEM.
 It forces you to use only classes, with very little if any selector hierarchy.
 > It scopes everything in [components](#components) to avoid regression as much as possible.

 ## Components